 Maybe a week later, the ATV was judged fit for duty and we pulled out to sea with a newfound energy that had been missing since the first series of scans came back empty.
 Two days after that, we dropped anchor in a featureless spot in the Pacific not much different from ever other spot we had seen.
 Three miles below us, maps and written accounts hinted at the location of a half dozen ships sunk during the Battle of Midway, both Japanese and American.
 The next five days or so we crawled back and forth at five knots, dragging the University of Hawaii’s side-looking sonar system to find the haystack in an ocean full of haystacks where our needle might be located.

 The Deep Submergence Unit’s mission was to find the final resting place of Yorktown, its support fleet and any Japanese carriers or destroyers we happened upon to allow American and Japanese veterans from the battle to lay remembrance plaques and other mementos at the site of the sunken vessels from that long ago conflict.
 It was beyond touching to see former enemies embrace each other as old men, too many horrible memories to ever really sleep soundly at night.
 Memories only those who have lived through war can truly share.
-Memories I am eternally grateful to have avoided by serving during peacetime.
+Memories I am eternally grateful to have avoided by serving during a period of relative calm compared to the decades before and immediately after my time in uniform.

 Cesar and I became roommates not long after our return from Midway when Pete met (and moved in with) his future wife Ariel at the after party following the reception for Kent and Dakota Dupree’s wedding in Balboa Park.
 Cesar’s ten-plus year marriage had ended in divorce just as I needed someone to take over Pete’s part of the rent, so it worked out.
 When I left San Diego for Washington DC a few years later, Cesar would inherit the apartment and all its contents.
 I followed my friend to Combat Camera Group Pacific when I started shopping for orders at the end of my tour since I had no intention of moving to sea duty given my time aboard USS Constellation.
 To avoid serving aboard a ship for my last few years in the Navy, all I had to do was extend my enlistment by a year and take orders to CCG.